Advocacy & Policy

 Visual Art Educator Responsibility:

-It is the role of the visual art educator to introduce students to diverse art experiences and to help support students in developing the ability to interpret and to think critically.
-The visual art educator need not like or endorse all images, ideologies, and artists made available to students, but should both allow and help equip the individual student to explore and engage with differing images, opinions, and ideologies.
+It is the role of the visual art educator to introduce students to diverse artexperiences and to help support students in developing the ability to interpret and to think critically.
+Visual art educators provide students with access to a diverse range of images, perspectives, and artists.
+They should also respect students’ right to express themselves freely and to have their own personal voice about art.

 [Note: The April 2014 revision amended the title “Position Statement on Freedom of Speech” to “Position Statement on Freedom of Speech Through Visual Expression.]